wijjo/rpi-clock/README.md

 These instructions will probably need elaboration, but for now it is the best- recollection of what needs to happen to take advantage of this project.

+## Clock features (out of the box)

+* Large digital time display with seconds.
+* Periodically-updated NOAA weather data, including temperature and conditions text/image.
+* PiTFT button 3 shuts quits application.
+* Font/color/position customization in config.json.

+## Development toolkit features

+### Source code

+* Fully-typed Python 3 code that 100% passes PyCharm code inspection.
+* Fully-documented public classes, functions, and methods.
+* Sample configuration file.
+* Limited, but useful free font resource library.
+* No external dependencies beyond Python 3, PyGame, and framebuffer/GPIO device support.
+* Simple management scripts (run.sh/kill.sh/tail.sh).

+### Model/view/controller (MVC) architecture

+Provides the following components:

+#### Model: data sources

+Configurable data sources support JSON and file downloads with automatic caching and expiration timing.

+#### View: viewports and screens

+Viewports are logical display regions with assigned fonts, colors, and margins.

+Screens are logical full-screen pages with their own assigned viewports.

+#### Controller: panels, events, and controller

+Panels are assigned to viewports.
+They pull in external data and format screen output.

+Included panels support text, time, and weather display in various formats.

+Events are implemented as producers and handlers.
+Producers map external triggers, like time and hardware button events, to logical events.
+Logical events invoke handler functions.

+Included event producers support GPIO button, tick, timer, and programmatic trigger events.

+There is a single controller that provides the main loop and initializes and manages viewports, panels, and events.

 ## Licensing

 For now this uses a GPL license.
-See COPYING.
 At a high level it makes the source code freely available, but only if the source code remains open.
 The author is willing to consider alternatives if there is a demand.

-**The loose statement above should not be interpreted as the binding license terms.
-Please read the license text (in COPYING) itself.**
+**The above loose statement should not be interpreted as binding license terms.
+Please read the license text itself (in COPYING).**

 # Setup

+These are recorded from memory, and may be incomplete.
+It does cover most of what needs to happen.

 ## Basic development requirements.